jjfrackowiak/Sepsis-prediction-with-TCN/README.md

 ### Sepsis-prediction-with-TCN

-Project based on [Physionet challenge 2019](https://moody-challenge.physionet.org/2019/) - sepsis prediction in hours after admission to ICU unit.
+Project based on a subject for [Physionet challenge 2019](https://moody-challenge.physionet.org/2019/) -  sepsis prediction in hours after admission to ICU unit.
 The utilised model is a PyTorch implementation of Temporal Convulutional Network (TCN).
 The economic goal in this task is to perform diagnosis as early as possible without sacrificing hospital resources for treating falsely identified cases.

 #### Training directory structure